invisibleXML/ixml/misc/pragmas.md

 in principle to construct them from the ixml form of the grammar.

-It follows from the grammar fragments above that in an XML grammar, pragmas may occur in locations, which annotate different parts of the grammar.:
+It follows from the grammar fragments above that in an XML grammar, pragmas may occur in different locations which annotate different parts of the grammar.:

 * as a child of the `ixml` element before, between, or after `rule` elements.
 These correspond to ixml pragmas occurring